SpongePowered/SpongeDocs/source/plugin/entities/ai.rst

 .. note::

-    Currently this way is seriously limited in usability due to the limited ``AITaskType`` support in the API.
+    Currently this way is seriously limited in usability due to the incomplete ``AITaskType`` support in the API.

-If you want to remove all AITasks because you want to configure the entity's AI from scratch you can also use :javadoc:`Goal#clear()`, which removes all AITasks at once.
+If you want to remove all AITasks, because you want to configure the entity's AI from scratch, you can also use :javadoc:`Goal#clear()`.